 Then we turned back to a beach on mainland Dubrovnik that’s only accessible by kayak.
 It was the perfect place for a spot of lunch.
 The water was incredibly clear and the paddling wasn’t too taxing as there was no wind.
 The only real danger for us was the sun.

 We spent around three hours on the water, paddling over to Lokrum and visiting the Dubrovnik beaches.
 The tour company provided us with water, lunch and waterproof barrels for our valuables.
-We’d definitely recommend it as one of the top things to do in Dubrovnik.
+We’d definitely recommend kayaking as one of the top things to do in Dubrovnik.

 Explore the Islands near Dubrovnik

-Several beautiful islands lie within easy reach.
-It’s simple to catch a ferry to pop over for half a day or more and it’s one of the really fun things to do in Dubrovnik.
-The closest and most popular is Lokrum which is only 600m offshore.
-Or you can catch a ferry to the Elaphiti islands of Kolocep, Lopud and Šipan.
 Mljet is a little further away, but you can still do a round trip from Dubrovnik in a day.
 From Mljet, if you aren’t staying in Dubrovnik, you could hop on to Korcula, Hvar and Brac.

 Lokrum Island

 Nick says: Lokrum is only 600m offshore from Dubrovnik.
 It’s a lushly forested nature reserve with lots of places to swim from the rocks.
-We went over a couple of times, on the Lokrum island ferry from the Old Harbour.
+As it’s uninhabited visitors can only stay until sunset.
+Legend says that the island was cursed by the Benedictine monks who were forced out in 1023.

 Visit Lopud island